 spring water or purified non-chlorinated water

-Refrigerate after fermentation period.
+- Refrigerate after fermentation period.
+Beet kvass should last refrigerated for two to four weeks.
 Enjoy a glass each day!

 Please Note: This post contains affiliate links.
 If you purchase through these links, there is no additional charge to you, but Biodynamic Wellness does receive a small commission from the company.
 This helps us to cover the basic costs for this website and allows us to continue providing you with free content.
 Thanks so much for your support!